Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/introduction.md

 * **Toon shading:** Changes the model rendering to toon shading (also known as *Cel-shading*) which is useful for cartoon-like characters. **Tip:** Try using it in combination with **Rim lighting**.
 * **Tint mask in albedo alpha:** When enabled, the alpha channel of the main albedo texture determines the areas of the texture that are tinted using the tint color option below.

-Additionally, you can import various maps which allow you to implement physically-based rendering to your model:
+Additionally, you can import various maps which allow you to implement a form of physically-based rendering (*PBR*) to your model:

 * **Albedo:** The main texture of your model.
 * **Normal map:** Allows you to import and normal map for your model.